turingschool-projects/kwk-level3-swift/sessions/design_theory_slides.markdown

 # Design Theory

-^ This is a teacher-talk heavy class as is; feel free to add in CFUs, Turn-and-Talks as you go.
-This isn't an _essential_ to the curriculum, but we wanted the girls to have some exposure to UX/UI principles now that they have some experience developing small apps from KWK 1&2.
+^ REC: Use a deckset theme with a WHITE background - it will help for the `Law of Closure` slide.
+This is a teacher-talk heavy class as is; feel free to add in CFUs, Turn-and-Talks as you go.
+This isn't _essential_ to the curriculum, but we wanted the girls to have some exposure to UX/UI principles now that they have some experience developing small apps from KWK 1&2.
 The most important outcome of this lesson will be having it to refer to as they are building wireframes and UIs - in their process and potential feedback you provide them with.

 ---